KenyC/hnm2/content/_index.md

 This workshop aims to gather semanticists and psycholinguists interested by homogeneity gaps and non-maximality, in plural predication and beyond.
 The workshop will feature talks reporting on new research in this area as well as two invited talks by [Stephanie Solt](https://www.leibniz-zas.de/en/people/details/solt-stephanie/stephanie-solt/) and [Yasutada Sudo](https://www.ucl.ac.uk/~ucjtudo/).

-This workshop is supported by funding from [the Van Riemsdinjk Foundation](https://vanriemsdijkfoundation.org/).
+This workshop is supported by funding from [the Van Riemsdinjk Foundation](https://vanriemsdijkfoundation.org/) and organized with the help of [the university of Göttingen](https://www.uni-goettingen.de/en/447150.html).

 For more information on submission, please refer to our [call for abstracts](/call).